vazco/uniforms/docs/uth-bridge-concept.md

     /* ... */
   }

-  // Function with one argument - model - which throws errors when model is
+  // Function with one argument - model - which return errors when model is
   // invalid.
   getValidator(options) {
     /* ... */